chauff/cse1500-web-transcripts/_lectures/js.md

 console.log(b); //Array(3) [ -1, 5, 6 ]
 ```

 Before **ES6** there was no **block scope**, we only had two scopes available: local and global.
-Having only two scopes available resulted in code behaviour that does not always seem intuitive.
+Having only two scopes available resulted in code behavior that does not always seem intuitive.
 Let's look at one popular example: imagine we want to print out the numbers 1 to 10.
 This is easy to achieve in JavaScript 👇:

 ```javascript
 for (var i = 1; i <= 10; i++) {